 With the expansion and changes in health care, pharmacists are also needed in large and small hospitals, nursing homes, extended care facilities, neighborhood health centers and health maintenance organizations.
 Hospital pharmacy practice includes a number of highly specialized areas, such as drug and poison information, intravenous therapy, nuclear pharmacy, adult medicine, pediatrics, oncology, ambulatory care and psychiatry.
 Additional employment opportunities for pharmacists are by the U.S. Public Health Service, the Armed Forces, the Department of Veteran Affairs, pharmaceutical research, pharmaceutical administration and academics.

 There are many reasons students choose pharmacy as a career:

-As of 2007, there are 100 colleges and schools of pharmacy in the U.S. and in Puerto Rico recognized by the Accreditation Council for Pharmacy Education (ACPE).
-Ohio has six pharmacy schools: The Ohio State University, University of Cincinnati, NEOUCOM, Ohio Northern University, Cedarville University, and the University of Toledo.
+There are 130 schools in the U.S. that grant the PharmD (Doctorate of Pharmacy).
+Ohio has seven pharmacy schools: The Ohio State University, University of Cincinnati, Northeast Ohio Medical University, Ohio Northern University, Cedarville University, University of Findlay, and the University of Toledo.